-Summer jobs are a great way for your teen to show responsibility and develop a solid work ethic.
-It’s also a good time for you to talk to him about developing good financial habits.
-Here’s how you can help your child manage his summer pay.
+A summer job is a great way for your teen to show responsibility and develop a solid work ethic.
+It’s also a good time for you to talk to your child about developing good financial habits.
+Here’s how you can help your teen manage summer job pay.

-Once you and your teen agree on how much will be spent on fun and how much will be deposited into savings, encourage him to have his paychecks directly deposited into an LGFCU Zard Checking or Share account.
-Your teen can divide the funds so spending money goes into the checking account and the remaining balance stays in savings for long-term goals.
+With an agreement in place, it’s a good idea for your teen to have paychecks directly deposited into a teen savings or checking account.
+Your teen can divide the funds so pocket money goes into the checking account for everyday spending and the remaining balance stays in savings for long-term goals.
 This way long-term savings is out of sight and out of mind, reducing the impulse to spend it.

-If your teen has shown he’s responsible with money, he may be ready for a Zard Debit Card to make purchases and get cash from ATMs.
-Routinely review the account with him to keep a close eye on the balance.
-Encourage him to log in to Member Connect from a smartphone or tablet to track his accounts.
-If he’s not using Wi-Fi, data charges may apply.
+If your teen shows responsibility with money, it may be time for a debit card.
+This allows your teen to make purchases and get cash from ATMs.
+But you’ll want to routinely review the account together, and teach your child to keep a close eye on the account balance.
+You may even want to give your child log-in credentials for Member Connect to track the account.
+Without Wi-Fi, data fees may apply.
 Check with your service provider.

 Even the very young can earn and save

 Teens aren’t the only ones who can make and save money during summer.
-For younger kids, there are many ideas to help your child earn money.
-Mowing grass, helping a neighbor and creating a lemonade stand are good opportunities for young kids to boost their LGFCU Fat Cat Accounts with money from summer jobs.
+For younger kids, there are many ideas to help your young child earn money.
+Mowing grass, helping a neighbor and creating a lemonade stand are good opportunities for young children to boost a child savings account.

 Finally, make time together to review budgeting skills.
-Know that if your child spends more money than she makes — or has agreed to spend — she will need to adjust her actions going forward to get back on track.
+Your children need to understand that if they spend more money than they make — or more than they have agreed to spend — they will need to adjust their actions going forward to get back on track.